ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Simulation-Supervisor.rst

         )
     ])

-More information about launch files for ``webots_ros2`` projects can be found in :doc:`./Setting-Up-Simulation-Webots-Basic`.
+More information about launch files for ``webots_ros2`` projects can be found in :doc:`Setting-Up-Simulation-Webots-Basic`.

 Clock topic
 -----------